 Our highly skilled Java development teams have done dozens of projects for numerous industries.
 We have delivered several advanced products for clients from all over the world, working practically for every type of client: from small FinTech start-ups, through scale-ups, to the biggest banks and insurance companies.

-We have experience with Java technology that ranges from preparing applications for publishing companies, solutions for transportation, through working on projects for insurance industry, international real-time money transfer systems, risk management solutions, to using Java in delivering entertainment solutions or products based on blockchain technology.
+We have experience with Java technology that ranges from preparing applications for publishing companies, solutions for transportation, through working on projects for the insurance industry, international real-time money transfer systems, risk management solutions, to using Java in delivering entertainment solutions or products based on blockchain technology.

-We work using, among others, the following tools and technologies: Spring Framework, Spring Boot, Apache Camel, Apache Spark, Groovy, Spock, Gradle, Docker, Hadoop, Kafka, Microsoft Azure or Amazon AWS.
+We work using, among others, the following tools and technologies: Spring Framework, Spring Boot, Apache Camel, Apache Spark, Groovy, Spock, Gradle, Docker, Hadoop, Kafka, Microsoft Azure, or Amazon AWS.

-All of the above mentioned provide functionality on a par with innovative design and solid architecture.
+All of the above-mentioned provide functionality on a par with innovative design and solid architecture.

 Why are so many companies looking for FinTech software development companies?